gsk0007/COMP-3000-semester-project/README.md

 of a user profile and top score tracking.

 ### Functions

+```
+class Player{
+    public:
-randomWord() - generates a random word from a file for player to guess
+        randomWord() - chooses a random word from a file for player to guess

         checkGuess() - checks the letter that was guessed if it is in the word, then outputs the letter or an error based on guess

         trackLetters() - keeps tracks of letters guessed, then outputs a list of remaining letters

         getScore() - gets the score of the player

         getTime() - tracks the time the player takes to guess the word
-```
-class Player{
-    public:
-        int getScore();
-        double getTime();
-        void randomWord();
     private:
         int score;
         double time;